mailcow/mailcow-dockerized/README.md

 Open https://${MAILCOW_HOSTNAME}/rspamd in a browser.

 ### SSL (and: How to use Let's Encrypt)
-mailcow dockerized generates a CA named "mailcow" with a self-signed server certificate in `data/assets/ssl` via `000-build-certs.sh`.
+mailcow dockerized comes with a snakeoil CA "mailcow" and a server certificate in `data/assets/ssl`.
+Please use your own trusted certificates.

+**Use Let's Encrypt?**

 Get the certbot client:
 ```